badboy/rdb-rs/www/index.md

 Optimizing for fast read/writes means the on-disk format should be as close as possible to the in-memory representation.
 This is the approach taken by the RDB file.
 As a consequence, you cannot parse the RDB file without some understanding of Redis’ in-memory representation of data structures.

 `rdb-rs` is a library and tool to parse RDB and dump it into another format like JSON or the [Redis protocol](http://redis.io/topics/protocol).

+It is based on Sripathi Krishnan's [redis-rdb-tools](https://github.com/sripathikrishnan/redis-rdb-tools) and compatible with the latest Redis RDB version 7.

 ## Getting started